musselwhizzle/Focus-Points/docs/Focus Points.md

 D850, Group Area shot.<br><br>

 <img src="../screens/Nikon 7.jpg" alt="Nikon 7" style="width: 1000px;"/><br>
 D6, Dynamic Area (3D tracking) shot.
-Multiple AF points were used to focus the image; the primary AF point is indicated by a center dot.<br><br>.
+Multiple AF points were used to focus the image; the primary AF point is indicated by a center dot.<br><br>

 <img src="../screens/Nikon 2.jpg" alt="Nikon 2" style="width: 1000px;"/><br>
 D500, Live View shot.
 In Contrast AF modes, the focus "point" is an area that varies in size depending on the shooting conditions.<br><br>